David K. Cortez, Ph.D.

 - Eischen, Christine Marie, Ph.D.

-Associate Professor of Pathology; Associate Professor of Cancer Biology; Researcher
+Associate Professor of Cancer Biology; Associate Professor of Pathology, Microbiology, and Immunology; Researcher

 - Freeman, Michael L., Ph.D.

 Professor and Interim Chair of Radiation Oncology; Researcher